MarcellavonderWeppen/animal-translator/README.md

 This project is a playful contribution to the appreciation of cultural diversity - without the need to lecture or patronize.

-So have fun with the Animal Translator and let me know what you think about it -> marcellaberlin[at]posteo.de or Marcella von der Weppen at Linkedin
+So have fun with the Animal Translator and let me know what you think about it -> marcellaberlin[at]posteo.de or Marcella von der Weppen at Linkedin.

-In the "about" folder you can get to know:
+In the "about" folder you can:

-- more about my takeaways from this project (src > about > challenges+takeaways.md)
+- read more about my takeaways from this project in my personal coder's diary (src > about > challenges+takeaways.md)
-- and also which improvements I am still going to make (src > about > to-do.md), as this is a work in progress.
+- get to know which improvements I am still going to make (src > about > to-do.md), as this is a work in progress.

-Please keep in mind that this project is not responsive yet - this is going to come soon.
-So don't look at it on your mobile, unless you want a horrible User Experience.
+This project is somewhat responsive (with some improvements yet to come).

-This project was built in **100% Vanilla CSS** and **React**.
+It was built in **100% Vanilla CSS** and **React**.